gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 - It allows multiple devices in a home network to share one internet-facing public IP address
 - This way you don't need public IPs for each individual device since IPv4 addresses are limited
 - works at Layer 3
+- NAT happens at the router or NAT Gateway

 `Device IP: 192.168.1.5 → Router (NAT) → Public IP: 203.0.113.20`